Go to Reviews.org AU Edition

 Tracfone is a great option for someone who rarely uses their phone, not so much for everyone else.
 For example, their 1,500 Minutes Smartphone Plan is $125.
 Why in the world is it $125?
 Because you pay for it by the year.
 That’s unique.

 Like many of Tracfone’s offerings, this 1,500 minute, 1.5 GB plan seems geared towards customers who want the simplest, easiest, and cheapest plan available.
 If you’re one of these customers, Tracfone is awesome.

 But if you want data to fuel your PUBG Mobile game or your Instagram addiction, you should probably go with another carrier on the T-Mobile network.

 - Decent mid-level plans

 - Choose your network

 Net10 Wireless, like the other carriers in this article, works on the T-Mobile network.
 But that’s not all.

-Net10 can plug you into any one of the “big four” networks, depending on which one has the best service in your area.
+Net10 can plug you into any one of the “big three” networks, depending on which one has the best service in your area.
 That’s a pretty great perk for those who live in rural areas that tend to be blank on the coverage maps.